Best Indoor Plants

 Philodendron Cordatum is a trailing plant but can develop aerial roots and attach itself to wood, walls etc. and climb.
 This is most likely if there is an abundance of humidity in the air.
 It is a fairly fast growing plant if cared for correctly.

-To keep it full, cut back the longest of its vines occasionally to encourage new growth.
+To keep it full, cut back the longest of your Cordatum plant's vines occasionally to encourage new growth.
 Remove any leaves that become discolored or faded.
 If you are watering properly and the light is good, you should get some side shoots to fill the plant out.
-Philodendron Silver is very similar to the Cordatum but with silver markings.